 If it is time to call the rate provider, then the subroutine, "Check For Update" is followed (block 110), and the rate provider is called (block 120).
-Typically the modem is initialized and information is sent which includes: (1) the phone number associated with the calling station of the call rating device; (2) the current date and time; and (3) the date and time when the current rate table was substituted for a previous autorate table or first used (block 114).
+Typically the modem is initialized and information is sent which includes: (1) the phone number associated with the calling station of the call rating device; (2) the current date and time; and (3) the date

 The rate provider 30 receives the information sent by the call rating device 10.
-An update flag is generated and signals the call rating device processor whether an update is 5 required.
+An update flag is generated and signals the call rating device processor whether an update is required.
 The rate provider has the intelligent capability to determine when each call rating device associated with a calling station should make any calls so that the calls can be staggered.
 This is essential in a large network to prevent overloading the rate provider.